daniestevez/gr-satellites/docs/source/satellite_decoder.rst

     Options of Satellite decoder

-Here are a few ideas of how the Satellite decoder block can be employed by end users to build custom decoders which are not possible with the command line tool.
+Here are a few ideas of how the Satellite decoder block can be employed by users to build custom decoders which are not possible with the command line tool.